 Thankfully there is a slight downhill once I’m on the street, and I lurch forward toward the stop sign.
 Like every other traffic signal device that morning I will ignore it, knowing if I stop anywhere I’m stuck right there.

 It’s about a mile to I-394 and I make the ramp.
 I’m doing about 25 to 30 mph in the deep snow.
 (My little front wheel drive Honda was great in snow) I throw up a snowy rooster tail as I plow through deep snow heading onto the freeway.

 I’m the only car on the freeway, making an eerie lonely run down I-394 through St. Louis Park at 4:15 in the morning heading for downtown Minneapolis.
 No other cars, no tire tracks on the freeway, and not a snow plow in sight.

 As I come off the ramp on 12th Street into downtown Minneapolis the story is the same.
 Snow choked streets, no traffic and optional traffic lights.
-After about 6 blocks, I veer into the parking lot behind “The Times” near 11th and the Nicollet Mall (today’s Target Corporate HQ)…and bury my car sideways in a snow drift in the middle of the parking lot.
+After about 6 blocks I veer into the parking lot behind “The Times” (now Target HQ) near 11th and the Nicollet Mall, and bury my car sideways in a snow drift in the middle of the parking lot.

 I gather my gear and trudge the last block through a more than a foot of snow, prying open the now snow-chocked door at WCCO-TV on 11th Street and the Nicollet Mall.

 “We’re going to turn this into the Weather Channel”